felixreverett/felixreverett/README.md

 ## 👋 Hello!
 I'm Felix

 I'm a self-taught programmer with a goal to make my dream projects a reality.
-I mostly program in Go, C#, JavaScript, with some previous experience in Python and SQL.
+I mostly program in Go, C#, and JavaScript, with previous experience in Python and SQL.

 <div align=center>